ContextLab/experimental-psychology/labs/birthday_lab.md

 ## \emoji{cupcake} Step 1: data collection

 Please fill out our class's [birthday survey](https://forms.gle/rXVBtfNXLKewrZtL6) with your birth month and day.
 Once all students have submitted their responses, a spreadsheet containing the collected data will be available [here](https://docs.google.com/spreadsheets/d/1VkNjgUe0bf-RObDgtnnvVJb_xhHa-39nLz53k9Nk_HE/edit?usp=sharing).
-Important note: *do not "peek" at the data before you have completed Steps 2 and 3, below!*.
+Important note: *do not "peek" at the data before you have completed Steps 2 and 3, below*!

 ## \emoji{cupcake} Step 2: formulate your questions as testable hypotheses

-For today's lab, we will be exploring 3 questions:
+In this lab, we will be exploring 3 questions:

   1. How many students in our class share the same birthday (month and day)?
   2. How many students in our class share the same birth *month* (i.e., excluding the day)?